CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Services-and-Daemons-in-Cumulus-Linux.md

        Failed: 0 units
         Since: Thu 2019-01-10 00:19:34 UTC; 23h ago
        CGroup: /
-               ├─init.scope
-               │ └─1 /sbin/init
+               ├─1 /sbin/init
                └─system.slice
-                 ├─haveged.service
-                 │ └─234 /usr/sbin/haveged --Foreground --verbose=1 -w 1024
+                 ├─dbus.service
+                 │ └─403 /usr/bin/dbus-daemon --system --address=systemd: --nofork --nopidfile --systemd-activation
+                 ├─uuidd.service
+                 │ └─669 /usr/sbin/uuidd --socket-activation
+                 ├─cron.service
+                 │ └─381 /usr/sbin/cron -f -L 38
+                 ├─smond.service
+                 │ └─606 /usr/bin/python /usr/sbin/smond
+                 ├─switchd.service
+                 │ └─587 /usr/sbin/switchd -vx
+                 ├─ledmgrd.service
+                 │ └─613 /usr/bin/python /usr/sbin/ledmgrd
+                 ├─wd_keepalive.service
+                 │ └─433 /usr/sbin/wd_keepalive
+                 ├─netq-agent.service
+                 │ └─915 /usr/bin/python /usr/sbin/netq-agent
+                 ├─ptmd.service
+                 │ └─914 /usr/sbin/ptmd -l INFO
+                 ├─networking.service
+                 │ ├─729 /sbin/dhclient -pf /run/dhclient.vagrant.pid -lf /var/lib/dhcp/dhclient.vagrant.leases vagrant
+                 │ └─828 /sbin/dhclient -pf /run/dhclient.eth0.pid -lf /var/lib/dhcp/dhclient.eth0.leases eth0
+                 ├─nginx.service
+                 │ ├─449 nginx: master process /usr/sbin/nginx -g daemon on; master_process on
+                 │ ├─450 nginx: worker process
+                 │ ├─451 nginx: worker process
+                 │ ├─452 nginx: worker process
+                 │ └─453 nginx: worker process
                  ├─sysmonitor.service
-                 │ ├─  658 /bin/bash /usr/lib/cumulus/sysmonitor
+                 │ ├─ 847 /bin/bash /usr/lib/cumulus/sysmonitor
-                 │ └─26543 sleep 60
+                 │ └─7717 sleep 60
-                 ├─systemd-udevd.service
-                 │ └─218 /lib/systemd/systemd-udevd
-                 ├─system-ntp.slice
-                 │ └─ntp@mgmt.service
-                 │   └─vrf
-                 │     └─mgmt
-                 │       └─12108 /usr/sbin/ntpd -n -u ntp:ntp -g
-                 ├─cron.service
-                 │ └─274 /usr/sbin/cron -f -L 38
                  ├─system-serial\x2dgetty.slice
                  │ └─serial-getty@ttyS0.service
-                 │   └─745 /sbin/agetty -o -p -- \u --keep-baud 115200,38400,9600 ttyS0 vt220
+                 │   └─920 /sbin/agetty --keep-baud 115200 38400 9600 ttyS0 vt102
-                 ├─nginx.service
-                 │ ├─332 nginx: master process /usr/sbin/nginx -g daemon on; master_process on;
-                 │ └─333 nginx: worker process
+                 ├─neighmgrd.service
+                 │ └─844 /usr/bin/python /usr/bin/neighmgrd
+                 ├─systemd-journald.service
+                 │ └─252 /lib/systemd/systemd-journald
+                 ├─netqd.service
+                 │ └─846 /usr/bin/python /usr/sbin/netqd --daemon
                  ├─auditd.service
-                 │ └─235 /sbin/auditd
+                 │ └─337 /sbin/auditd -n
-                 ├─rasdaemon.service
-                 │ └─275 /usr/sbin/rasdaemon -f -r
-                 ├─clagd.service
-                 │ └─11443 /usr/bin/python /usr/sbin/clagd --daemon 169.254.1.2 peerlink.4094 44:39:39:ff:40:94 --priority 100 --vxlanAnycas
-                 ├─switchd.service
+                 ├─pwmd.service
+                 │ └─614 /usr/bin/python /usr/sbin/pwmd
+                 ├─netd.service
+                 │ └─845 /usr/bin/python -O /usr/sbin/netd -d
+                 ├─ssh.service
+                 │ ├─ 937 /usr/sbin/sshd -D
+                 │ ├─6893 sshd: cumulus [priv]
+                 │ ├─6911 sshd: cumulus@pts/0
+                 │ ├─6912 -bash
+                 │ ├─7747 sudo systemctl status
+                 │ ├─7752 systemctl status
+                 │ └─7753 pager
+                 ├─systemd-logind.service
+                 │ └─405 /lib/systemd/systemd-logind
+                 ├─system-getty.slice
-                 │ └─430 /usr/sbin/switchd -vx
+                 │ └─getty@tty1.service
-                 ...
+                 │   └─435 /sbin/agetty --noclear tty1 linux
+                 ├─systemd-udevd.service
+                 │ └─254 /lib/systemd/systemd-udevd
+                 ├─mcelog.service
+                 │ └─438 /usr/sbin/mcelog --ignorenodev --daemon --foreground
+                 ├─portwd.service
+                 │ └─603 /usr/bin/python /usr/sbin/portwd
+                 ├─lldpd.service
+                 │ ├─911 lldpd: monitor.
+                 │ └─936 lldpd: connected to oob-mgmt-switch
+                 ├─rsyslog.service
+                 │ └─392 /usr/sbin/rsyslogd -n
+                 ├─ntp.service
+                 │ └─912 /usr/sbin/ntpd -n -u ntp:ntp -g
+                 ├─acpid.service
+                 │ └─390 /usr/sbin/acpid
+                 └─mstpd.service
+                   └─436 /sbin/mstpd -d -v2

 ### <span>systemctl Subcommands</span>

 `systemctl` has a number of subcommands that perform a specific operation on a given service.

-  - **status** returns the status of the specified service.
+  - **status**: Returns the status of the specified service.

-  - **start** starts the service.
+  - **start**: Starts the service.

-  - **stop** stops the service.
+  - **stop**: Stops the service.

-  - **restart** stops, then starts the service, all the while maintaining state.
-If there are dependent services or services that mark the restarted service as *Required*, the other services also restart.
+  - **restart**: Stops, then starts the service, all the while maintaining state.
+So if there are dependent services or services that mark the restarted service as *Required*, the other services also get restarted.
 For example, running `systemctl restart frr.service` restarts any of the routing protocol services that are enabled and running, such as `bgpd` or `ospfd`.

-  - **reload** reloads the configuration for the service.
+  - **reload**: Reloads a service's configuration.

-  - **enable** enables the service to start when the system boots, but does not start it unless you use the `systemctl start SERVICENAME.service` command or reboot the switch.
+  - **enable**: Enables the service to start when the system boots, but does not start it unless you use the `systemctl start SERVICENAME.service` command or reboot the switch.

-  - **disable** disables the service, but does not stop it unless you use the `systemctl stop SERVICENAME.service` command or reboot the switch.
-You can start or stop a disabled service.
+  - **disable**: Disables the service, but does not stop it unless you use the `systemctl stop SERVICENAME.service` command or reboot the switch.
+A disabled service can still be started or stopped.

-  - **reenable** disables, then enables a service.
+  - **reenable**: Disables, then enables a service.
 You might need to do this so that any new *Wants* or *WantedBy* lines create the symlinks necessary for ordering.
 This has no side effects on other services.

 There is often little reason to interact with the services directly using these commands.
-If a critical service crashes or encounters an error, it is automatically respawned by systemd. systemd is effectively the caretaker of services in modern Linux systems and is responsible for starting all the necessary services at boot time.
+If a critical service should happen to crash or hit an error it will be automatically respawned by systemd.
+Systemd is effectively the caretaker of services in modern Linux systems and is responsible for starting all the necessary services at boot time.

 ### <span>Ensure a Service Starts after Multiple Restarts</span>

 By default, `systemd` is configured to try to restart a particular service only a certain number of times within a given interval before the service fails to start at all.
-The settings, *StartLimitInterval* (which defaults to 10 seconds) and *StartBurstLimit* (which defaults to 5 attempts) are stored in the service script; however, many services override these defaults, sometimes with much longer times.
-For example, `switchd.service` sets *StartLimitInterval=10m* and *StartBurstLimit=3;* therefore, if you restart `switchd` more than 3 times in 10 minutes, it does not start.
+The settings for this are stored in the service script.
+The settings are *StartLimitInterval* (which defaults to 10 seconds) and *StartBurstLimit* (which defaults to 5 attempts), but many services override these defaults, sometimes with much longer times. `switchd.service`, for example, sets *StartLimitInterval=10m* and *StartBurstLimit=3*, which means if you restart switchd more than 3 times in 10 minutes, it does not start.

-When the restart fails for this reason, you see a message similar to the
+When the restart fails for this reason, a message similar to the following appears:
-following:

     Job for switchd.service failed.
 See 'systemctl status switchd.service' and 'journalctl -xn' for details.

-`systemctl status switchd.service` shows output similar to:
+And `systemctl status switchd.service` shows output similar to:

     Active: failed (Result: start-limit) since Thu 2016-04-07 21:55:14 UTC; 15s ago